norse-blue/php-creatable-objects/README.md

 </div>
 <hr>

-**PHP Creatable Objects** is a PHP library that autowires a creation method to a reserved constructor.
+**PHP Creatable Objects** is a PHP library that auto-wires an object's create method to its constructor regardless of visibility. constructor.

 ## Installation